 To the choir at the time, the religious element in the lyrics appeared to be that of Mary’s words to the Angel Gabriel “Let it be according to thy Word.”
 The song might echo the Magnificat, the most traditional of Catholic hymns and prayers.
 Or so we thought?

 Enter our Choir Director and the formidable Dean of Students, Father Joe, a traditionalist who put up a fuss about everything and everyone.
 He was dumbfounded over our suggestion of singing of Let It Be.
-His reaction was almost a declaration of war, and told the choir members that the lyrics had nothing to do with the Mother of God and he was confident that the song’s lyrics about Mother Mary meant “Mother Mary” as in marijuana!
+His reaction was almost a declaration of war and told the choir members that the lyrics had nothing to do with the Mother of God.
+He was confident that the song’s lyrics about Mother Mary meant “Mother Mary” as in marijuana!

 “Really,” we asked?
 Consequently, we were not permitted to perform the song, however popular it was.
 For fifty years, the battle over the song’s true meaning has been on my mind until Paul McCartney cleared up this matter.

 This argument brings us to the present.
 I’m a big fan of James Cordon that goes back to Cordon’s Broadway debut, as the class cut-up in Alan Bennett’s play History Boys.

 The British stage and screen star is fabulously talented, including his Late, Late Show where he popularized Carpool Karaoke in which top recording artists like Elton John, Barbara Streisand, the Jonas Brothers, or Adele join James cruising around Hollywood in a van.

 With 45 million views on YouTube, the most-watched of all the Carpool Karaoke took place last year not in Los Angeles but in Liverpool, England, where James Cordon sang along with Sir Paul McCartney, himself.